 My boys love books, and I love that!
-This is why books play an important role in one of our favorite family traditions – our Christmas Book advent calendar that helps us count down to Christmas!
+This is why books play an important role in one of our favorite family traditions!
+And our Christmas Book advent calendar helps us count down to Christmas.

 There are lots of different ways that you can incorporate books into your holiday celebrations.
 Reading Christmas books with your kids each night before bed is the perfect way to enjoy quality family time together while fostering a love of reading.
-I’ll share a bit about our book advent calendar, and then I’ll provide some tips to help you start a bookish advent calendar tradition for your own family.
+I’ll share a bit about our DIY book advent calendar.
+Then I’ll provide some tips to help you start a bookish advent calendar tradition for your own family.

 Like many families, the Elf on the Shelf makes a visit to our house during the holidays.
 When he arrives on December 1st, our elf delivers a big stack of Christmas books.
 Each book is labeled with a number from one to twenty-five.

-Every year, I create a calendar on the chalkboard wall in our kitchen, and my boys cross out a number each night to see how many days are left until Christmas.
-Then they rush to the big pile of wrapped books in the living room to find the one with the matching number.
+Every year, I create a calendar on the chalkboard wall in our kitchen.
+My boys cross out a number each night to see how many days are left until Christmas.
+Then they rush to the big pile of wrapped books in the living room to find the matching number.

 FREQUENTLY ASKED QUESTIONS